michaelStettler/BVS/README.md

 Where I implemented the score for segmentation concept as a data-set-wide intersection over union (IoU) for the following 12 facial concepts: "Hair", "Left_Eye_brow", "Right_eye_brow", "Left_eye_lid", "Right_eye_lid", "Eye_pupil", "Eye_white", "Nose", "Mouth" "Left_ear", "Right_ear", "Teeth".
-I have manually segmented (on going work) the parts on the FEI dataset.
+Where I have manually segmented (on going work) the parts on the FEI dataset for the frontal pose.

 <h2>Acknowledgments</h2>
 I would like to thanks Prof. Zhaoping Li for her very valuable inputs on her